A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Introduction

-\end{thm} With this connected sum formula, we can get the simplest example whose Kronheimer--Mrowka's invariant is zero but the Bauer--Furuta-type stable cohomotopy invariant is non-zero, that is, the connected sum of the K3 surface and $D^4$ (Stein filling of $S^3$) equipped with the $\spinc$ sturucture obtained as the connected sum of their $\spinc$ structures determined by their complex structures.
-More generally, we have the following result. \begin{thm} Suppose closed oriented connected 4-manifolds $(X_i, \s_i)\, (i=1, 2)$ both have the following properties. \begin{enumerate} \item $X_i$ has an alomost complex structure and $\s_i$ is the $\spinc$ structure determined by it. \item $b_1(X_i)=0$ \item $b^+(X_i)\equiv 3\, (mod\, 4)$ \item The usual Seiberg--Witten invariant for closed 4-manifolds $\mathfrak{m}(X_i, \s_i)$ is odd. \end{enumerate} Let $(X_3, \omega)$ be a weak symplectic filling of $(\partial X_3, \xi)$ with $H^1(X_3, \partial X_3; \R)=0$ and $\s_3=\s_{\omega}\in \spinc(X_3, \xi)$.
+\end{thm} With this connected sum formula, we can construct a simple example whose Kronheimer--Mrowka's invariant is zero but the Bauer--Furuta-type invariant is non-zero which is given by the connected sum of the K3 surface and the standard symplectic filling of $S^3$ by $D^4$ equipped with the $\spinc$ sturucture obtained as the connected sum of their $\spinc$ structures determined by their complex structures.
+More generally, we have the following result. \begin{thm} For $i=1, 2$, let $X_i$ be a closed oriented 4-manifold, let $\s_i$ be a $\spinc$ structure on $X_i$, and suppose $(X_i, \s_i),\, (i=1, 2)$ satisfy the following conditions. \begin{enumerate} \item $X_i$ has an almost complex structure and $\s_i$ is the $\spinc$ structure determined by it. \item $b_1(X_i)=0$ \item $b^+(X_i)\equiv 3\, (mod\, 4)$ \item The usual Seiberg--Witten invariant for closed 4-manifolds $\mathfrak{m}(X_i, \s_i)$ is odd. \end{enumerate} Let $(X_3, \omega)$ be a weak symplectic filling of $(\partial X_3, \xi)$ with $H^1(X_3, \partial X_3; \R)=0$ and let $\s_3=\s_{\omega}\in \spinc(X_3, \xi)$ be the canonical $\spinc$ structure associated with $\omega$.
 Then,

 and

 are nonzero.